 Rachel Leng is an engaging presenter who regularly speaks on topics including education, global careers, writing and publishing, and cross-cultural business.
-As a Miss Singapore 2013 titleholder, she leads seminars to encourage leadership, education equality, and empowerment for women.
+As a Miss Singapore 2013 titleholder, she leads seminars to encourage leadership, education equality, and empowerment for youth.

 She has lectured at numerous universities, including Harvard University, Duke University, Columbia University, Stanford University, University of California - Berkeley, National University of Singapore, Sophia University (Tokyo, Japan), and Ewha Womens University (Seoul, South Korea).
 She also speaks for corporate and professional organizations around the world, including The Walt Disney Company (Japan office), South Korea's Samsung Group headquarters and Global Education NPOs.

 [Motivational Talks and Seminars]